 If you would like to view nesting turtles I recommend you visit the turtle centre and participate in a guided experience.

-2. Cape Range National Park
+5. Visit the Cape Range National Park

 You enter Cape Range National Park when driving from Exmouth to the above-mentioned snorkeling spots, its northern boundary is just 40 kilometres from town.